PetrPrazak/AdventOfCode/README.md

-# AdventOfCode
+# Advent Of Code
-My solutions of Advent of Code daily puzzles
+My solutions of [Advent of Code](http://adventofcode.com) daily puzzles.